LorenzoCausa/exproblab_ass1/README.md

 * smach
 * turtlesim

+**Note**: If you use the docker that was provided to us these packages are already installed.

 ### Put Correct Paths
 Before you can run the code it is necessary to enter the correct paths for the cluedo_ontology and for where you want to save the finished ontology with all the hypotheses and the solution loaded.